tempelaar-team/qclab-dev/README.rst

-QClab
+qc_lab
 =====

-**QClab** QClab (pronounced "QC" "lab") is a package for carrying out mixed quantum-classical (MQC) dynamics simulations.
+**qc_lab** qc_lab (pronounced "QC" "lab") is a package for carrying out mixed quantum-classical (MQC) dynamics simulations.
 It implements popular MQC algorithms in a manner that is agnostic to the underlying physical system and flexible to the mixed quantum-classical algorithm.
-Along with several built-in dynamics algorithms, QClab comes with a variety of physical models that can be used as starting points for exploring MQC dynamics or to implement more elaborate models.
+Along with several built-in dynamics algorithms, qc_lab comes with a variety of physical models that can be used as starting points for exploring MQC dynamics or to implement more elaborate models.

 Capabilities